 Our yesterdays tell an important story about our tomorrow.
 See why!

 The story of Great American begins in the latter part of the 19th century—a time when business owners had little support if disaster struck.
 The need for dependable risk management solutions triggered the creation of our founding insurance company, German American Insurance Company, in 1872.

 The first policy, which insured a factory that manufactured rubber combs, was issued that same year on March 19.
 The ambitious immigrants who founded the business desired to create an insurance organization of such financial stability that it would capture the confidence and trust of the insuring public and its shareholders.

 In only five years, German American had over 1,000 agents throughout the country and was well-regarded as an insurer that paid its claims in full and on time.
-When many insurers could not handle the massive losses from the devastating 1906 San Francisco earthquake, German American went above and beyond.
-They not only paid all of their claims, but also paid those from policyholders who didn’t actually have viable coverage—just to help the city recover.
+When many insurers could not handle the massive losses from the devastating 1906 San Francisco earthquake, German American paid all of its claims.
 In all, the company paid more than $2 million in claims from the earthquake—which was over a sixth of its total assets at that time.
 The company’s unwavering commitment to help the community rebuild after such a devastating loss, allowed it to enter the 20th century as one of the most respected businesses in the nation.

 As a result of World War I, sentiments had shifted in the country.
 Recognizing the heightened sensitivity to German affiliation, the company changed its name from German American to Great American Insurance Company in 1918.

 In the decade that followed, the company increased its net worth over sevenfold and its assets by 300%.
 Great American’s extraordinary strength enabled it to weather the hard years of the Great Depression.